 Perhaps the most significant potential impacts of winter weather are traffic accidents (with related injuries and fatalities), and power losses from ice and downed trees.
 For the most part, damage to vehicles is addressed via private insurance, records of which are proprietary.
 However, there are national statistics regarding injuries and deaths related to such weather.
 Local values for injuries and deaths can be deduced from national statistics.
 Figures for Union Township are displayed in the table below.
-Refer to the County portion of this mitigation plan for source citations and an explanation of the methodology.
+Refer to Section 4 for source citations and an explanation of the methodology.

-Table 18-14
+Table 18-10

 Winter Storm-related Risks (traffic injuries and fatalities), Union Township

 50- and 100-year Planning Horizons